xavibenjamin/brightlycolored.org/_posts/2016-03-16-the-web-is-back.md

 ---
-layout: custom-post
 title: The Web Is Back!
-categories: articles artdirect
-custom_type: artdirect
-custom_css: editor-style
-artdirect_type: Letter From The Editor
-artdirect_color: b0c1c5
-artdirect_typo: vrb3fgb
-lead: With the great layout tools we now have on the web, art direction is making a comeback.
+subtitle: With the great layout tools we now have on the web, art direction is making a comeback.
-fittext: true
-lettering: words
-tags:
-  - design
-  - development
+custom_type: post
-  - site news
+tags: [ design, development, site news ]
 date: '2016-03-16 23:33:59'
 ---

 Creativity on the web has been on a bit of a vacation.
 I'm not pointing fingers, I'm guilty.
 Many of us are culprits in making some pretty homogenous-looking websites.
 We played the hand we were dealt.
 Technology hadn't been very kind to us, so we ended up using grid frameworks that forced us into similar layouts.
 I don't know about you, but I got tired of hacking CSS for every project.
 Frameworks were easy.

 Enter flexbox.
 Here's where things start to get interesting.
 We're at a point where browser support for it is pretty great, and the chances of the syntax changing are slim to none.
 And flexbox is only one of quite a few properties with great browser support.
 In other words, the days of boring run-of-the-mill layouts are over… if you want them to be.